mc-imperial/shader-compiler-bugs/nvidia-shield-tv/wrong_images/large-v100-0e912d54531ac00b_inv_variant_82/README.md

 # Actual Results:
 The shaders render significantly different images, which they should not.
 See the included screenshots.
+The recipient shader produces several squares.
-The variant shader is just a black image.
+The variant shader produces a black image.